Bartholin's cyst: Prognosis

 While Bartholin cysts can be quite painful, they are not life-threatening.
 New cysts cannot absolutely be prevented from forming, but surgical or laser removal of a cyst makes it less likely that a new one will form at the same site.
 Those with a cyst are more likely than those without a cyst to get one in the future.
 They can recur every few years or more frequently.

-Many women who have marsupialization done find that the recurrences may slow, but do not actually stop.
+A randomized control trial (the WoMan trial) was performed in the Netherlands and England from 2010 to 2014.
+Women with bartholin's cysts were randomly assigned to receive treatment via Word catheter or marsupialization to compare rate of recurrence over a 1-year period.
+This trial found that recurrence rates were quite similar between the two treatments.
+Recurrence occurred in 12% of women in the catheter group and 10% of women in the marsupialization group.
+They did find that the frequency of use of analgesics was greater in the marsupialization group than the catheter group.

 Epidemiology

 Two percent of women will have a Bartholin's gland cyst at some point in their lives.
 They occur at a rate of 0.55 per 1000 person-years and in women aged 35–50 years at a rate of 1.21 per 1000 person-years.
 The incidence of Bartholin duct cysts increases with age until menopause, and decreases thereafter.
 Hispanic women may be more often affected than white women and black women.
 The risk of developing a Bartholin's gland cyst increases with the number of childbirths.